 • Result.try calls a callback on the contents of the successful result.
 This has the effect of only calling Parser.parse if tokenization was successful.
 We use Result.try because the returned value will be a new Result.
 Since tokenize and parse (now) both return Common.Error when there is an error, the transformed Result will either be Ok <parsed output> or Err List Common.Error.

 • Result.map is very similar to Result.try.
 The key difference is that the callback you pass to map must be guaranteed to succeed, and it returns the “converted” success value.
-Result.map will automatically wrap that converted value it in Ok.
+Result.map will automatically wrap that converted value in an Ok.
 Result.try, on the other hand, returns a new Result, which may be an Ok or an Err.
 In this case, we haven’t got the codegen or compile steps working yet, so the map just returns an arbitrary string.

 • If I uncomment dbg expression the compiler panics at the Rust level and then hangs before it even gets to executing our code.
-There seems to be a bug deep in the Roc compiler that I was not able to find a minimal repro for (To the Roc devs I know are reading this: I’m sorry I wasn’t more helpful!).
+There seems to be a bug deep in the Roc compiler that I was not able to find a minimal repro for (To the Roc devs that I know are reading this: I’m sorry I wasn’t more helpful!).
 This issue cost me an entire afternoon, and tarnished the good feelings I’ve been developing towards Roc!
 Hopefully I’ll be able to find a safer place to put the dbg statement, because I don’t know how I’ll be able to finish parsing if I can’t see what the hell it’s building!

 So now we have tokens arriving in the parse module… let’s do something with them!